ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/gpu.rst

 The Ray autoscaler is aware of each Ray worker group's GPU capacity.
 Say we have a RayCluster configured as in the config snippet above:

-- There is a worker group of Ray pods with 1 unit of GPU capacity each
+- There is a worker group of Ray pods with 1 unit of GPU capacity each.
-- The Ray cluster does not currently have any workers from that group
+- The Ray cluster does not currently have any workers from that group.
-- `maxReplicas` for the group is at least 2
+- `maxReplicas` for the group is at least 2.

 Then the following Ray program will trigger upscaling of 2 GPU workers.